Paget’s Disease of Bone

 Definition

 Paget’s disease of bone is a chronic disorder that typically results in enlarged and deformed bones in one or more regions of the skeleton.
-Excessive bone breakdown and formation cause the bone to be dense but
+Excessive bone breakdown and formation cause the bone to be dense but fragile.
+As a result, bone pain, arthritis, noticeable deformities, and fractures can occur.

 Causes